Reza-Pourrahim/tiqets-order-processor/docs/api_endpoints.md

 ## 1. Process Orders
 - **Endpoint**: `/api/process`
 - **Method**: `GET`
-- **Description**: Processes the order and barcode data and returns results with processed orders and analytics.
+- **Description**: Processes the order and barcode data, saves the results to the database, and returns processed orders and analytics.
 - **Response**:
     ```json
     {